Willie169/Android-Non-Root/README.md

 ### Termux:Float

-Termux:Float can be installed from F-Droid: <https://f-droid.org/packages/com.termux.float>.
+Termux:Float (`com.termux.float`) can be installed from F-Droid: <https://f-droid.org/packages/com.termux.float>.

 This plugin for Termux provides a floating terminal window which is shown above other apps.